 Payment or reinvestment at maturity.
 MIF will provide a written notice of maturity to the Investor not less than 30 days before the maturity date.
 That notice will be provided by mail unless the purchaser has elected to receive the notice electronically.
 If at or before maturity the purchaser makes a written request to MIF for payment, then, at maturity, MIF will promptly repay the principal and all accrued interest.
-If a written request is not made, then on the maturity date MIF will be entitled, at its discretion, to apply the proceeds to the purchase (in the name of the purchaser) of a like Investment having the closest available term to the term of the Investment then maturing or to pay the proceeds to the purchaser.
+If a written request is not made, then on the maturity date MIF will be entitled, at its discretion, to apply the proceeds to the purchase (in the name of the purchaser) of a like Investment having the closest available term to the term of the Investment then maturing or to pay the proceeds to the purchaser, except in the case of a Term Investment purchased under a promotional maturity that specified a different rollover term, in which case the proceeds would be applied to an Investment with the specified term.
 Purchasers who reinvest for a different term and amount must submit a new Purchase Application.
 MIF's currently effective Offering Circular will be made available to the investor before reinvestment at maturity.

 Redemption before maturity.
 MIF may permit or deny redemption of an Investment before maturity at the discretion of MIF.
 If early redemption is permitted, it may be subject to conditions which may be imposed by MIF at its discretion, including, without limitation, advance notice requirements and imposition of penalties and fees.
 MIF may impose an early redemption penalty of 1.5% of the principal amount (including reinvested interest) redeemed before maturity.
+Promotional Term Investments may be subject to different early redemption penalties that are disclosed in the promotion.
 MIF's early redemption policy may be changed from time to time without notice to or consent from any purchaser and may vary depending on the category of Investment and other relevant circumstances.